mryap/fierce-robin/src/pages/posts/create-gift-card-store-on-shopify.md

 date: 2020-03-25T11:27:39.502Z
 template: post
 ---
+How a gift card store can help?

+1. Share your URL to customers who want to help you during these times
+2. Your customer will buy a gift card and pay online through your new online store
+3. You will maintain a list of gift cards to be redeemed at a later date
+4. You can choose later how the gift cards will be redeemed

 Gift cards are now available for free on all Shopify plans.
 Sign up for a plan to get started setting this up.

 Click on “Select a Plan”.